 In this example, we assume that the dependencies between the variables have not changed over $110$ years, and the dependency measures over these years are:

-where their means are $76.13636$ and $8930.258$ for the variables, respectively.
 The copula function according to these measures and the presented conditions in \ref{SecEx1} are:

-So, the joint density function of $X$ and $Y$ are gotten by substituted the marginal and copula functions inside \eqref{fco}.
+So, the joint density function of $X$ and $Y$ is gotten by substituting the marginal and copula functions inside \eqref{fco}.
+Also, the corresponding Lagrange coefficients for the maximum entropy in the absence of dependency are shown in Table \ref{MaxEntEx2}.
+It seems that the maximum entropy is unable to approximate the joint density function well in this example because almost all coefficients are zero except the constants.
+In this case, the maximum entropy principle is useless in the bivariate mood in the lack of copula function.\\

 The upper control limit is calculated by solving equation \eqref{InequUCL} concerning $UCL$, which is $6.85875$.
-The left-hand side plot in Figure \ref{Ex2P23} is related to this part of the calculations.
-Four points of the sample are out of control whose corresponding data is in Table \ref{Ex2}.
+Figure \ref{EX2FigStage1} is related to this part of the calculations.
+Four points of the sample are out-of-control, whose corresponding data is in Table \ref{Ex2}.
 So, we have to remove them and repeat the computations for the second stage.
 In this level, the four points are omitted from data-based, and new marginal distributions are:

-Since no change in the dependence between the two variables is assumed, the same copula function is used for this step of the calculation.
+Since no change in the dependence between the two variables is assumed, the same copula function is used for this calculation step.
 The final $UCL$ is $6.89478$.
-All $66$ points of data set are in the new statistical control limit as it is shown in the right-hand side plot of Figure \ref{Ex2P23}.
-The $T^2$-Hotelling values of phase two for two different stage is exhibited in Table \ref{Ex2} as well as there Hotelling statistics for phase one.
-The bold values are detected as out of control according to each step $UCL$.
+All $66$ points of the data set are in the new statistical control limit shown in Figure \ref{EX2FigStage2}.
+The $T^2$-Hotelling values of phase two for two different stage is exhibited in Table \ref{Ex2} as well as the Hotelling statistics for phase one.
+The bold values are detected as out-of-control according to each step.
 There is an interesting point in the results.
-Samples number $81$ and $84$ in the first stage are known as out of control samples, while in the second stage they are within the control range.
-Comparing the duration and volumes of the samples along with the other in control data, we realize that the detection in the second stage is nearly correct.
+Sample numbers $81$ and $84$ in the first stage are known as out-of-control samples, while in the second stage they are within the control range.
+Comparing the duration and volumes of the samples along with the other in-control data, we realize that the detection in the second stage is nearly correct.